 All the Independent Directors of the Company have given their respective declarations stating that they meet the criteria of Independence as provided in Section 149(6) of the Act and Regulation 16(1)(b) of the SEBI Listing Regulations and there has been no change in the circumstances which may affect their status as an independent director during the year.
-During the year under review, the non-executive directors of the Company had no pecuniary relationship or transactions with the Company.
+The non-executive directors of the Company had no pecuniary relationship or transactions with the Company during the year.